 Return of premium life insurance is a popular form of term life insurance.
 Return of premium does just what it says: when the term of the policy is over, the premiums are refunded to the policyholder, minus some negligible fees.
 It’s more expensive than a traditional term life insurance policy, but it comes with a money-back guarantee.

 Another popular alternative is whole life insurance, a type of permanent life insurance policy that stays in effect for as long as the policyholder pays their premiums.
-It’s also more expensive than a term life insurance policy—by a considerable amount.
+It can work as a handy financial tool but it’s also more expensive than a term life insurance policy.

 People who want more than a traditional term life insurance policy see that both of these are more pricey and think, "If I’m paying more, why don’t I just get the one that will last my whole life?
 Whole insurance seems like the better buy!"

-But a return of premium policy is still a better buy for someone trying to get more value for the cost.
+But a return of premium policy still might be a better buy for someone trying to get more value for the cost.
 Here’s why.

 Comparing return of premium life insurance and whole life insurance